 18 in everything give thanks; for this is the will of God in Christ Jesus for you.

 Plain and simple…God expects us to be thankful and content in all things (Philippians 4:11-13).
 There is not one situation when one is complaining that they could not instead find a reason to give thanks or praise.
 In all of the Psalms where the psalmist was questioning God about troubles did the Psalm not end with praise and thanks giving.
-(Psalm 6, Psalm 13, Psalm 35, Psalm 94 are just a few.
+(Psalm 6, Psalm 13, Psalm 35, Psalm 94 are just a few).
+There is a difference in a humble lamentation and an arrogant complaint.

 If we’re honest with ourselves, complaining never makes us feel better.
 To the contrary if we’re angry it makes us more angry.
 If we’re frustrated it makes us more frustrated, if we’re discontent it makes us more discontent.
 Whatever our negative attitude, complaining just makes it more negative.
 Most of the time we even wear it on our expressions.
 We look angry and unsatisfied.
 It takes us from beyond a bad mood to a bad attitude.
 When we have a bad attitude long enough, it becomes our character…more on that in a moment.

 How many times have you felt perfectly fine and content about something or someone until someone complained?
 Complaining is contagious.
-When we share our negative discontent it can have the same negative affect on their attitude as well, especially if they are spiritually or emotionally weak.
+When we share our negative discontent it can have the same negative affect on someone else’s attitude as well, especially if they are spiritually or emotionally weak.

 Matthew 18:6 (NKJV)